ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 1.0.33 (11th March 2020) =
+* Fixed: Categories not Hiding in Instant Articles #4254
+* Fixed: Error when activating imagify plugin #4260
+* Fixed: Start attribute not working in ol tags #4243
+* Fixed: Search form not working in template mode #4227 #4224
+* Fixed: Save button was disappearing when theme build on Redux framework #4259
+* Fixed: SVG tag was removing in anchor tag #4252
+* Fixed: Filter added to modify font face URL's #4258
+* Fixed: Elementor CSS not loading on frontpage in ALL in One SEO #4253
+* Fixed: Undefined variable: get_amp_custom_frontpage_id #4265
+* Fixed: Images are not showing in AMP with Neva Child Theme #4261
+* Fixed: AMP Option panel improvements #4245 #4269

 = 1.0.32 (6th March 2020) =
 * Fixed: Syntax breaking in advanced google analytics section #4228